 World Disability Billiards And Snooker (WDBS) is a body created in 2015 to give more people with disabilities the opportunity to play cue sports.

-The WDBS has been set up under the auspices of the World Professional Billiards and Snooker Association (WPBSA), with guidance from the English Federation of Disability Sport.
+The WDBS has been set up under the auspices of the World Professional Billiards and Snooker Association (WPBSA), with guidance from Activity Alliance.

 Since its formation the WDBS has successfully staged several snooker events for people with disabilities, including both open days and competitive tournaments.